 Producer Prices Change in China averaged 1.21 percent from 1995 until 2020, reaching an all time high of 13.47 percent in July of 1995 and a record low of -8.20 percent in July of 2009.
 This page provides the latest reported value for - China Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 China Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: National Bureau of Statistics of China

-Producer Prices Change in China is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in China to stand at 1.90 in 12 months time.
-In the long-term, the China Producer Prices Change is projected to trend around 1.30 percent in 2020, according to our econometric models.
+Producer Prices Change in China is expected to be -2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Producer Prices Change in China to stand at -0.10 in 12 months time.
+In the long-term, the China Producer Prices Change is projected to trend around 1.50 percent in 2021 and 2.00 percent in 2022, according to our econometric models.